IIIT-ECell/website/README.md

 3. cd into the repo folder and run `bundle exec jekyll serve`.
 See [jekyll docs](https://jekyllrb.com/docs/usage/) for more details.
 4. Navigate to `localhost:4000/` (by default)

+## Deployment Method (only for admins)

+As of now, we're employing a very rudimentary deployment system, essentially scp-ing the built site into the server.

+The basic steps are highlighted hence:
+1. Build the site
+2. scp all contents of site into the site/ directory of the server home

+Suggestions welcome

 ## Contribution guideline

 ### Git Workflow